johnmholmes/Aquarium_Monitor_V2/README.md

    1. Give acces to the Raspberry Pi via VNC so I can access and control the Pi from anywhere in the world.
 See the folder VNC for details.
    2. Install Node Red to create a Graphical User Interface.
 See Node Red folder for details.
    3. Install Sqlite3 for database uses.
 See Sqlite folder for details.
-   4. BackUp heater control now complete and going through a week long testing running the tank at a slightly cooler temperature than normal between 24.6 and 25.0 Deg C.
+   4. BackUp heater control module now complete and going through a 4 week long testing running the tank at a slightly cooler temperature than normal between 24.6 and 25.0 Deg C.

 ----